-Rents and service charges receivable from Newater House increased again to £487,424 (2017: £434,723).
+Rents and service charges receivable from Newater House increased to £771,053 (2018: £487,424).
 This was achieved through a full year of income being recognised on lettings achieved in the previous year, and from rent reviews implemented in 2018.
-A further increase in turnover is anticipated for the current year.